kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

     :language: yaml
     :lines: 25-88

-The outer aerodynamic 3D surface or structural outer mold line (OML) can also be defined in :code:`components.blade.outer_shape.surface`.
+The outer aerodynamic 3D surface or structural outer mold line (OML) can be defined in :code:`components.blade.outer_shape.surface`.
 It can be used to generate computational meshes for the internal blade structure or high-fidelity aerodynamic modelling.

 To construct this surface, the following steps must be followed in the right order.

 1. From the outer_shape field, use rthick or use PCHIP based on the master airfoils and the :code:`outer_shape.airfoils.spanwise_position` grid to interpolate airfoil cross-sections in between defined airfoils.
    Note that using spanwise_position in the windIO file requires the resolution of this grid to be quite fine, and airfoils with relative thickness above the typical 36% to be defined.
    Otherwise it is quite difficult to control the shape transition from the cylindrical root to the max chord.
    Also note that airfoils in the airfoils section should be interpolated onto a common grid based on normalised surface curve fraction using PCHIP, allowing point-wise interpolation between airfoils.
    Interpolating based on a common chord-wise discretisation will result in very different airfoil shapes particularly for thick airfoils.
+   Define the surface with an open trailing edge, since splining a disconinuous trailing edge will likely result in overshooting.
 2. Scale airfoils by chord.
 3. In the blade root coordinate system, apply section_offset_x from the leading edge.
 4. In the blade root coordinate system, apply section_offset_y from the chord line.